kaisenlinux/manpages-dev/category/TCP/socat.md

               Option groups: FD,SOCKET,IP6

        IP-DATAGRAM:<address>:<protocol>
               Sends outgoing data to the specified address which may in particular be a broadcast or multicast address.
-Packets arriving on  the  local  socket  are checked  if  their source addresses match RANGE or TCPWRAP options.
+Packets arriving on the local socket are checked if  their  source  ad‐ dresses match RANGE or TCPWRAP options.
 This address type can for example be used for implementing symmetric or asymmetric broadcast or multicast communications.
               Option groups: FD, SOCKET, IP4, IP6, RANGE Useful options: bind, range, tcpwrap, broadcast, ip-multicast-loop, ip-multicast-ttl, ip-multicast-if, ip-add-membership, ip-add-source-membership, ttl, tos, pf
               See also: IP4-DATAGRAM, IP6-DATAGRAM, IP-SENDTO, IP-RECVFROM, IP-RECV, UDP-DATAGRAM

        IP4-DATAGRAM:<host>:<protocol>